 I really want to go back to Khlebnikov and bobeobi – a coinage of his that not only gained a measure of international recognition but made it into the Urban Dictionary. “[T]he most powerfull [sic] undescribable force on the earth,” no arguing with that.
 But I have to dispose with the prolegomena first, and they keep dragging me down as if in a nightmare.

 Still, first things first.
 That poem gets habitually mistranslated.
-To understand why, consider the difference between reflexive and non-reflexive verbs in Russia.
-Actually, Russian reflexive words are a tricky business.
-As one Russian professor notes, there’s a “Huge amount of literature, including several monographs” on the subject.
+To understand why, consider the difference between reflexive and non-reflexive verbs in Russian.
+A tricky business, actually: as one Russian professor notes, there’s a “Huge amount of literature, including several monographs” on the subject.
 This monograph gives an idea of the complexity of the subject.

 Therefore, if the translator encounters a seemingly odd combination such as пелись губы – “the lips were sung” or “sang themselves” as if they were a song – she could (a) try to understand the poet’s intention behind this oddity or (b) dismiss the reflexivity of петься as merely a colloquial variant of петь.
 Just like стучать and стучаться are basically the same, and people often say играться instead of играть.
 Alas, it doesn’t work with петь and петься: (b) is the wrong choice.
 Even if you think -ся doesn’t quite fit there, don’t throw it away.